ethancsmith/math263-notes/02-euler_method.md

 ax.grid(True)
 ```

-Note that although the sequence of errors $e_i = |y(x_i) - y_i|$ is not necessarily increasing, there is a tendency for the errors made at previous steps tend to build up at subsequent steps.
+Note that although the sequence of errors $e_i = |y(x_i) - y_i|$ is not necessarily increasing, there is a tendency for the errors made at previous steps to build up at subsequent steps.

 Below we overlay the plot with a direction field plot for the ODE of {eq}`example-02`.
 This helps us to see that every pair of of points $(x_i, y_i)$, $(x_{i+1}, y_{i+1})$ approximates the true solution to the ODE that passes through the point $(x_i, y_i)$, but not necessarily the solution to the given IVP which passes through the initial condition point $(x_0, y_0)$.